Osgood-Schlatter Disease Treatment

 Read More >

-In the growing skeleton, bones are still relatively soft and the attachments of tendons which connect to muscles can be an area that gets inflamed with overuse.
-With Osgood-Schlatter’s it is the patella tendon, which connects to the quadriceps muscles, that is affected at it’s attachment at the tibial tuberosity that causes inflammation and pain at this bony prominence.
+In the growing skeleton, bones are still relatively soft, and the attachments of tendons which connect to muscles can be an area that gets inflamed with overuse.
+For those with Osgood-Schlatter’s, the patella tendon, which connects to the quadriceps muscles, pulls on the attachment at the tibial tuberosity that causes inflammation and pain at this bony prominence.
 One of the best ways to ease the symptoms of Osgood-Schlatter’s is by using a brace, and this article will provide you with the best braces for Osgood-Schlatter based on our experience.

-These bands can provide pain relief with a low profile brace that can be discreetly worn under cloths and is a adjustable for a snug fit.
+These bands can relieve Osgood-Schlatter’s pain with a low-profile brace that can be discreetly worn under clothes and adjustable for a snug fit.

 This can be more effective for pain relief in more severe cases that benefit from additional pressure around the knee to help it feel supported.

-This is an adjustable knee wrap that has insertable ice packs, that can be positioned over the painful area.
+This is an adjustable knee wrap with insertable ice packs that can be positioned over the painful area.

-Applying the tape to the skin with tension can reduce the sensitivity of the area and many people report effective pain relief.
+Applying the tape to the skin with tension can reduce the area’s sensitivity, and many people report effective pain relief.

 This is not medical advice.
-We recommend a consultation with a medical professional such as James McCormack.
-He offers Online Physiotherapy Appointments for £45.
+We recommend a consultation with a medical professional such as James McCormack before purchasing any products.
+He offers Online Physiotherapy Appointments weekly.